Current Graduate Students

-Afifa Ltifi joins the program this year from Tunisia, where she received a master's in Cross Cultural Studies and a BA in English from the University of Languages of Tunis.
+Afifa Ltifi joins the program last year from Tunisia, where she received a master's in Cross Cultural Studies and a BA in English from the University of Languages of Tunis.
 She was a staff writer, fixer, and a contributor to various media outlets such as Urban Africa, Aljazeera English and Tunisia Live.
 Her research interests include racial formation in the Maghreb, black minority rights, and youth culture in the newly found spaces of freedom in post-revolution Tunisia.

 Kevin C. Quin

 Kevin C. Quin is a PhD student in Africana Studies at Cornell University with a graduate minor in Lesbian, Gay, Bisexual and Transgender Studies.
 He holds a B.A., summa cum laude, from DePaul University in Journalism, Communication and Media, and African and Black Diaspora studies.
 His research interests include African American Gay and Lesbian history, political imagination, cultural production, and transnationalism.
 In 2018, he was awarded the ONE National Gay & Lesbian Archives LGBTQ Research Fellowship at the University of Southern California Libraries.
 He is the co-coordinator of the Department of English’s Comparative Black Studies Reading Group for the 2018-2019 academic year.
 He is also an Editorial Assistant for Black Perspectives, the leading online platform for public scholarship on global black thought, history, and culture published by the African American Intellectual History Society.